Capstone-Projects-2023-Fall/project-smartspeech/documentation/docs/system-architecture/Algorithms.md

 Below are the algorithms that will be utilized in this project.

+### Sketch Recognition

+To classify drawings we have implemented a Convolutional Neural Network (CNN) with around one million parameters.
+This neural network was constructed with the help of the TensorFlow Keras library, exported for use in TensorFlowJS.
+The training data used was from the [Google Quick, Draw! dataset](https://quickdraw.withgoogle.com/data).
+The model currently recognizes 33 different drawings which are all directly mapped to tiles in our dictionary.
+The model is lightweight enough to be run on mobile devices with a quick inference time.

-### Image Classification
+### Image Recognition

-An obvious algorithm required for this project is an image classification model.
-This is accomplished with the help of deep learning.
-While a custom model could be built, it would be difficult and expensive to find training data and to have sufficient hardware to effectively host this model.
-To solve this problem, a few different resources can be utilized.
-The first is Digital Ink Recognition by Google, which is a free model built specifically to recognize hand-drawn sketches.
-The problem with this model is that it would be difficult to implement into a PWA.
-Another option is OFA, which is a visual question-answering system.
-It takes an image and a text prompt as input and outputs text answering the question.
-Other API services for image recognition exist; however, they are costly and trained on images different from what we will be using.
+To identify what objects are being captured by the devices camera, this project has implemented an image classifier to achieve this task.
+The model is connected to Amazon Rekognition, which uses a pre-trained model to label and classify images in real time.

 ### Word Similarity Search

 In AAC, one image could represent a few different (but similar) words.
 For example, if someone drew a circle, we would want the system to suggest tiles such as 'circle', 'shape', or even 'ball'.
 Our image classification model may not always capture all of these possibilities.
-To get around this, we need to implement some type of natural language processing (NLP) to capture context and similarly related words.
-This is not a trivial task; however, we can use FastText from Facebook Research to achieve this goal.
-FastText works by first preparing a dataset (which will be the dictionary of all AAC words), training the model, and then using the model.
+To get around this, we have implemented natural language processing (NLP) to capture context and similarly related words.
+We use the spaCy library to achieve this goal.
 The model essentially converts words into embedded vectors.
 Cosine similarity can be used between vectors to extract similar words.